yandex/mapsapi-codestyle/js.md

 ###Unary Operators
 Unary operators should be typed with no whitespace between them and their operands:
 ```javascript
 var foo = !bar;
 ```
+Exceptions from this rule are the unary [special JS operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#Special_operators)).

 ##eval
-The use of the `eval` function should be avoided.
+The `eval` function should be avoided.
 `json` serialized data should be parsed with [JSON.parse](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/JSON/parse).

 ##undefined